Florian Breit — Home

 Oh, hello there :)

 I'm a theoretical phonologist who sometimes worries a little too much about melodic representation.
-I'm currently a Lecturer (Teaching) in Phonetics and Phonology at UCL.
-My just recently passed PhD is on a (diacritic-free) floating element account of Welsh mutation.
+I'm currently a Research Officer in Linguistics at Bangor University, where I research minority language attitudes as part of the Language Attitudes Research Team (L'ART).
+I'm also affiliated with UCL as an Honorary Research Fellow, where I previously worked as a Lecturer (Teaching) in Phonetics & Phonology.
+My somewhat recently passed PhD was on a (diacritic-free) floating element account of Welsh mutation.
 I also work on Element Theory (especially laryngeal contrast in nasals, formalism, and the phonetic interface) and on various aspects of Welsh linguistics (quantity, auxiliary deletion, epenthesis).
-I also teach on a variety of linguistics courses (see my CV).
+I also teach on a variety of linguistics courses (see my CV and my LING101 YouTube channel).

-When I'm not doing linguistics I enjoy writing software, advocating green politics, cycling, theology, exploring the great outdoors, reading Thoreau, carving spoons, cooking, and Tai Chi Chuan.
+When I'm not doing linguistics I enjoy writing software, advocating green politics, cycling, theology, exploring the great outdoors, reading Thoreau, carving spoons, cooking, climbing, and martial arts.
 One of my long-standing dreams is to spend a year or two in a little hut by the beach, preferably in Catalonia or South America, wearing a panama hat with a hole, drinking too much cheap rose and writing bad poetry.

 • May '21: Yuni Kim, myself, Bert Botma, Faith Chiu, Natalia Hernández, Nancy Kula, and Kuniya Nasukawa gave a talk on Nasal Shielding and non-phonological voicing in Amuzgo de San Pedro Amuzgos at the 28th Manchester Phonology Meeting.